mrtngamper/IEGUI/Planning/UIConcept.md

     - #### Language (folder)
         This directory contains all language files.
 Files contained in this directory should be selectable in the Main View.
 All the data is saved using the yml format.
+  - #### Language
+    A language Class contains static *load(String filename)* method which can load language files ([Language (folder)](#language-folder)) from the disk, as well as other utilitarian methods which may be defined and documented during development.
+The load method loads yaml properties into a HashMap with String keys and StringProperty values.
+If a key does already exist, the existing StringProperty will change its value.
+A *get(String key)* can be called to get specific properties. **All texts in the finished UI should use bindings to specific elements of this language HashMap!!**
+  -
 ### GUI

 The GUI will be written using JAVA11 and JAVAFX.